hci330/winter2021/pages/syllabus.md

 * ***The manager*** -- someone who thinks about the "big picture" of a data-intensive system, including how all of the pieces fit together, the value propositions offered by the system, and the economic, social, and ethical dimensions of the system architecture.

 ### Tentative Schedule
-As the roles above suggest, this course is divided into three units -- data, user interfaces, and special topics in HCI/AI.
+As the roles above suggest, this course is divided into three units -- data, user interfaces, and special topics and applications in HCI/AI.
 Because this is a new version of CS330, intended to be tailored to MSAI students, many of these lectures, readings, and labs are subject to change based on your experiences and feedback.
 It is your responsibility to keep up with the course and any schedule changes.

 #### Unit 1.
 Data
-In the data unit, we will focus on some of the human aspects of working with data: how to represent resources as data, and how data resources support particular kinds of interactions.
+In the data unit, we will focus on some of the human aspects of working with data: how to identify and represent resources as data, and how data resources support particular kinds of interactions.
 We will also draw on some ideas from critical data studies to think about the biases and unintended consequences of representing the world as data in particular ways.

 <table class="overview">
     <thead>